 - Final Thoughts on How to Find Abandoned Places on Google Maps

-Looking for more urban exploration resources?
+Looking for more urban exploration resources, tips, and tricks?
 Here are some recommended articles:

 - Top 10 Tips for New Urban Explorers: How To Succeed In Urbex

 - Take A Friend: 5 Great Reasons to Not Go Urbexing Alone

 - Caught Trespassing?
 Staying Out Of Trouble Urbexing in 2023

 - The 9 Most Important Rules and Urban Exploration Tips